Loading...

 Important Notes:

-• Manifest URL: Always pass the URL of the master playlist (manifest) to the players.
+• Always pass the URL of the master playlist (manifest) to the players

-• Cloud Storage: If saving your stream content to a cloud (e.g., Amazon S3), ensure the content link is public.
+• If saving stream content to cloud storage, ensure the content link is public

-• iOS DASH Support: iOS does not have native support for DASH.
-While there are libraries like Viblast and MPEGDASH-iOS-Player, their compatibility may vary.
+• iOS does not have native support for DASH.
+Libraries like Viblast and MPEGDASH-iOS-Player exist but compatibility may vary

-💗 If you find this project helpful, please give it a ⭐️ Star on GitHub.💗
+If you find this project useful, please support us: